Lu-Chengyu/NaturalLightDefog/README.md

 # NaturalLightDefog

-The code mainly shows the new optical model for fog by daylight.
+The code mainly shows the application of new optical model for fog by daylight.

 I(x)=J(x)t(x)+A(1-t(x)) => I(x)=AJ(x)t(x)/255+A(1-t(x))